Liam-XD/cf-cross-skilling/README.md

 1. Navigate to the folder you wish to store the repository in cd <your-project-directory>
-2. Clone the repository
+2. Clone the repository:
    `git clone https://github.com/Liam-XD/cf-cross-skilling.git`
 3. Install all project dependencies with the following command:
    `npm install`
 4. Install Playwright browsers with the following command:
    `npx playwright install`

 That should be it!
 You should now be able to run the Playwright scripts as per the below commands listed under [running tests](#running-tests)

-## Usage
+## Usage 🧐

 Currently there are tests written for the following areas...
 Smoke tests for:

 - Hero section